 When a recurring payment is processed, it is automatically rescheduled by the system.
 Based upon your selected frequency settings for the payment, a process date is calculated for the next occurrence of the payment.

-For Single and Recurring Payments, YOU MUST ALLOW AT LEAST FIVE (5) BUSINESS DAYS, PRIOR TO THE DUE DATE, for each bill payment to reach the Payee.
+For Single and Recurring Payments that are issued by check or draft, YOU MUST ALLOW AT LEAST FIVE (5) BUSINESS DAYS, PRIOR TO THE DUE DATE, for each bill payment to reach the Payee.
 Any bill payment can be changed or canceled, provided you access Bill Pay Service prior to the cut-off time on the business day prior to the business day the bill payment is going to be initiated.
 You agree to have available and collected funds on deposit in the account you designate in amounts sufficient to pay for all bill payments requested, as well as, any other payment obligations you have to the Financial Institution.
 The Financial Institution reserves the right, without liability, to reject or reverse a bill payment if you fail to comply with this requirement or any other terms of this agreement.
 If you do not have sufficient funds in the Account and the Financial Institution has not exercised its right to reverse or reject a bill payment, you agree to pay for such payment obligations on demand.
 You further agree the Financial Institution to cover such payment obligations.
 The Financial Institution reserves the right to change the cut-off time.
 You will receive notice if it changes.

 You are liable for all transactions you make or that you authorize another person to make even if that person exceeds his or her authority.
 You will be responsible to any Bill Payment request you make that contains an error or is a duplicate of another Bill Payment.
 The Financial Institution is not responsible for a Bill Payment that is not made if you did not properly follow the instructions for making a Bill Payment.
 The Financial Institution is not liable for any failure to make a Bill Payment if you fail to promptly notify the Financial Institution after you learn that you have not received credit from a Payee for a Bill Payment.
 The Financial Institution is not responsible for your acts or omissions or those of any other person, including, without limitation, any transmission or communications facility, and no such party shall be deemed to be the Financial Institution’s agent.
 In any event, the Financial Institution will not be liable for any special, consequential, incidental, or punitive losses, damages, or expenses in connection with this Agreement or the Service, even if the Financial Institution has knowledge of the possibility of them.
 The financial Institution is not liable for any act, failure to act or delay in acting if it is caused, in whole or in part, by any cause beyond the Financial Institution’s reasonable control.